-- Take the ski bus — If it’s only going to be you, or the two of you, you might want to check out some of these ski buses that do day trips with pick up locations in the Bay Area.
+Take the ski bus — If it’s only going to be you, or the two of you, you might want to check out some of these ski buses that do day trips with pick up locations throughout the Bay Area.
 They leave super early (around 4 am or so) and will get you back to the Bay Area around 8 or 9 pm.

 They do the driving, you do the skiing.
 Some even include breakfast and dinner.

 Some ski bus companies in the Bay Area:

 - Bay Area Ski Bus – this is the one we use. $165 pp and includes transport, LIFT TICKETS, breakfast, and snacks.

 - NEW FOR 2018!
 Sports Basement is offering a bus transport to Squaw Valley and Alpine Meadows for $75

 And most often than not, they will save you quite a lot on lift passes.